ianrust/tubesim/README.md

 # TODOs

-- [ ] Make sidelines by either expanding Tube to have a special "1-sided" mode or it's own class they need to have way different indexing (start at the center) and have the ability for angles

-- [ ] Get index -> spatial location working w/ a common definition with the Tube object since so much of that lives there.
-In the future this could be a config file?
+- [ ] Make addressing match wiring plan (2 goal posts on each ethernet port).
+Cleanup addressing so less hardcoding ie via a config

 - [ ] Make test patterns for when we assemble on playa, probably on startup

 - [ ] Make animations smoother.
-We have the frame rate we just need to
+We have the frame rate

-- [ ] Make addressing match wiring plan (2 goal posts on each ethernet port)

 - [ ] Get sound playing in browser so you can actually tell if it's a satisfying pattern

 - [ ] Make sure timing matches in sim (specifically the "tick" variable)

+- [ ] Have the ability for angles on goal tubes

 - [ ] I'm not that impressed with the performance of the spectrum chip.
 We should really be able to do an fft, but that is hard.